Bklieger/ai4collab-bruno/CONTRIBUTING.md

 ## Introduction

 Welcome to Bruno!
-This document provides guidelines for contributing to our project.
+This document provides guidelines for contributing to the project.
 By participating in this project, you agree to abide by its terms.

 ## How to Contribute